 Projects for Peace

-Every year, one undergraduate student or a team of students is awarded a $10,000 grant to implement a Project for Peace, typically between May and August.
-The application deadline for next year's project (Summer of 2025) is November 2nd, 2025.
+Every year, one undergraduate student or a team of students from GW is awarded a $10,000 grant to implement a Project for Peace, typically between May and August.
+The application deadline for next year's project (Summer of 2026) is November 2nd, 2025.

 The program encourages young adults to develop innovative, community-centered, and scalable responses to the world’s most pressing issues.
 Along the way, these student leaders increase their knowledge, improve their skills, and begin to see themselves as agents of change.